 Under cover, pests such as red spider mite and aphids may appear.
 Inspect the undersides of leaves regularly for signs of mottling caused by the tiny red spider mite, or for clusters of aphids.
 Improving humidity can deter red spider might, while a jet of water, soap spray or biological control can be used to combat aphids and other pests.

-Advice for buying freesias
+Advice on buying freesias

 - You'll have more success if you buy 'prepared' freesia bulbs.
 These have been heat-treated so they grow better in our climate